ldn-softdev/jtc/Walk-path tutorial.md

 "one"
 ```

--find all the occurrences of string `one`:
+- find all the occurrences of string `"one"`:
 ```bash
 bash $ <<<$JSS jtc -w'<one>:'
 ```